munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="converse">

 You can still use this trick even if there are assignment targets that are not valid expressions.
-Define a **cover grammar**, a fake grammar that accepts the union of all of the valid expression and assignment target syntaxes.
-Then, if it turns out that what you parsed isn't a valid expression and also isn't followed by an `=`, report an error.
+Define a **cover grammar**, a looser grammar that accepts both all of the valid expression *and* assignment target syntaxes.
+When you hit a `=`, report an error if the left-hand side isn't within the valid assignment target grammar.
+Conversely, if you *don't* hit a `=`, report an error if the left-hand side isn't a valid *expression*.

 </aside>